 Leaf browning or wilting: This is usually due to underwatering or low humidity; increase the humidity to help balance moisture needs.

-Leaf yellowing: Yellow leaf tips or yellowing leaves that are lower or toward the inside of plant may be caused by overwatering.
+Leaf yellowing: Yellow leaf tips or yellowing leaves that are lower or toward the inside of the plant may be caused by overwatering.
 Yellowing leaves toward top of the plant may indicate too much direct light.

 Spider mites, mealybugs & fungus gnats: Anthurium’s foliage is prone to spider mites and occasionally mealybugs.
 You can help prevent this by regularly wiping the leaves to remove dust and spraying them down with neem oil, a natural pest preventative.
 If your Anthurium contracts spider mites (leaves will appear dull or less shiny, very fine webbing may be seen with close inspection), fill a spray bottle with water, add a little bit of dish soap, and spray on the leaves and stems to drown the spider mites or use a commercial houseplant spray such as Neem Oil or MiteX as directed by the label.
 After waiting a few minutes, wipe everything down with a paper towel.
 If you develop a fungus gnat problem, top-dress with Mosquito Bits or dust the top of the soil with Diatomaceous Earth until the issue is resolved.
 The best way to avoid fungus gnats is not to overwater your plants; allow the top 2 or 3 inches to go dry before watering again.